This Healthy Sweet Potato Salad is the perfect summer dish to make ahead and bring to a potluck or picnic – it even has bacon in it!

 - Chili powder – cayenne, paprika or crushed chili flakes will also work.

 - Garlic powder – garlic salt can be used in place of garlic powder.
 If using garlic salt, be weary of how much salt you add on top of this.

 Sweet potatoes are often looked at as the healthier choice over potatoes.
-This is because of the fact that they're complex carbs, but they both provide equal energy sources to the body.
+This is because they're complex carbs, but they both provide equal energy sources to the body.
 The number of calories, protein, carbs and fats are virtually the same.
-However, sweet potatoes can be considered the better option because of their high nutrients.
-Sweet potatoes are packed with a higher fibre count and have high values of vitamins (vitamins A, B6, C).
+However, sweet potatoes can be considered the better option because they're high in nutrients.
+They're packed with fibre and vitamins like vitamin A, B6 and C.